M-Laheem-Ayub/my-app-minitask/README.md

 ## 📖 Overview

 This repository contains the completed **Mobile App Development Task** assigned by **CodeNova**.
-The objective was to build a fun, simple, and elegant full-stack Flutter application integrating Firebase Authentication, Cloud Firestore, Firebase Storage, and Local Notifications.
+The objective was to build a fun, simple, and elegant full-stack Flutter application integrating Firebase Authentication, Cloud Firestore, Cloudinary (for robust image uploads), and a Unified Notifications Service.
 The app focuses on clean code architecture and beautiful UI/UX design principles as requested.

 ## ✨ Features